SnailMath/hollyhock-2/README.md

 Hollyhock is compatible with the fx-CP400, fx-CP400+E and fx-CG500.
 As of 2024, new fx-CP400 hardware revisions (maybe fx-CP400+E and fx-CG500 too?) started to show up.
 These calculators do not boot on OSes older than v2.01.7002, such as 2.01.2000 (which is used by hollyhock).
 Please follow at least one of the following procedures to ensure you have a compatible model before installing.

+> **Note:** There is a private beta of hollyhock v3 available for testing on our Discord server.
+It should suport ABS2022 / OS 2.01.7002 / newer calculators.
+If you are interested in trying out new features or helping with development, please join [our Discord](https://discord.gg/y8Mr8tD) and ask for access to the beta.

 ### ABS_Date
 - With your calculator powered off, open the debug menu by pressing and holding [=] + [EXP] + [Clear/ON] until you see a "Factory use only" screen
 - Quickly press [z] + [left] before the screen disappears